anthoz69/vuejs2-simple-ssr/README.md

 # build for production with minification
-npm run build-all or yarn build-all
+npm run build-all or yarn build-all and then node server.js let's enjoy your ssr application
 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).